-Volunteers (from the council & residents) patrol the streets at night every month to check the operational status of the street lighting within the village, and at an alternative time, the volunteers carry out the patrol during the day, to check for lamps that are on during the day.
+Volunteers (from the council & residents) patrol the streets at night every month to check the operational status of the street lighting within the village, and at an alternative time, conduct a patrol during the day, to check for lamps that are illuminated during the day.
 Reports are then submitted to our maintenance contractor, Buckinghamshire Council or Taylor Wimpey as appropriate.

 If you would be willing to assist with monitoring streetlights by becoming a 'champion' for your street and letting us know when any issues arise, please advise the parish clerk.